 How to Meditate: A Beginner's Guide

-Here's how to meditate:
+Here's how to do mindfulness meditation:

 - Find a quiet place where you will not get disturbed.

-- Sit on a cushion, blanket or chair with your back straight and your hands on your knees.
+- Sit on a cushion, blanket, or chair with your back straight and your hands on your knees.

 - Whenever you lose focus, gently bring your awareness back to your breathing.